 How do you apply?

-Application to the PCTE Montessori Leadership Course consists of three parts: Online Application and Essay, Credentials and Recommendation Letters, and Submission of Transcripts.
-Click here to apply.
-Applications are due August 15, 2013.
+Application to the PCTE Montessori Leadership Program consists of three parts: Online Application and Essay, Credentials and Recommendation Letters, and Submission of Transcripts.
+Applications are now being accepted for the next cohort, beginning in October 2015.

 Does PCTE provide lodging?